aws-amplify/docs/docs/lib/analytics/escapehatch.md

 ---
 title: Escape hatch
-description: For advanced use cases where Amplify does not provide the functionality, you can retrieve the escape hatch to access the AWSS3 instance.
+description: For advanced use cases where Amplify does not provide the functionality, you can retrieve the escape hatch to access the AWSPinpoint instance.
 ---

 <inline-fragment platform="ios" src="~/lib/analytics/fragments/ios/escapehatch.md"></inline-fragment>